 Frequent collaborators singer Anika Moa and director Justin Pemberton crossed paths again for the music video of this track, from Moa's 2008 album In Swings the Tide — her first, slightly countrified album for EMI.
 In a tastefully furnished room, Moa wakes in a bed of chocolate satin sheets, only to find the day is nearly done for her and the mysterious bedmate sleeping next to her.
 Moa exhorts her lover, “please don't be mean to me 'cos I really tried ...”, before stripping the duvet off the relationship to see what's underneath.

 Singer/songwriter Sharon O’Neill did Los Angeles inspired, mid-70s pop/rock as well as many of her contemporaries in California — but it’s hard to imagine opening lines as striking as these ones coming from that West Coast.
 ‘Words’ was the first single from her self titled, second long player which won her Album of the Year and Best Female Vocalist at the 1980 NZ Awards.
 After years behind the keyboards, O’Neill shines in this video filmed in front of an audience with a band that includes Simon Morris, Wayne Mason and future Mutton Bird Ross Burge.

-This episode of C4's music series Homegrown Profiles features singer/songwriter Bic Runga, who burst onto the NZ music scene in 1997 with her record-breaking debut album Drive.
-Since then Runga has had both local and international success and released two further hit albums - Beautiful Collision and Birds.
-Runga talks about growing up in a musical household (her mother and two older sisters are all singers), the success of Drive, and her 'difficult second album', which was released a full five years after her debut.
+This episode of C4's music series Homegrown Profiles features singer/songwriter Bic Runga, who burst onto the New Zealand music scene in 1997 with her record-breaking debut album Drive.
+Since then Runga has had both local and international success and released two further hit albums, Beautiful Collision and Birds.
+Runga talks about growing up in a musical household (her mother and two older sisters are all singers), the success of Drive, and her "difficult second album", which was released a full five years after her debut.